Analysis | How Four Powerful Brothers Broke an Island Nation

 But all the Rajapaksas in power haven’t been able to do what needed to be done to help Sri Lanka out of this mess.

-Basil was in India on Wednesday, attempting to secure a $1 billion credit line to stave off the crisis, exacerbated by spikes in oil prices driven by Russia’s invasion of Ukraine.
+Basil was in India March 16-17, where he secured a $1 billion credit line to help stave off the crisis, exacerbated by spikes in oil prices driven by Russia’s invasion of Ukraine.
 The war is also badly affecting the travel sector: About 30% of visitors so far this year were from Russia, Ukraine, Poland and Belarus, while Russia is also one of the biggest buyers of Sri Lankan tea, its main goods export.

 Things are bad enough that the brothers’ resistance to seeking support from the International Monetary Fund is softening, Bloomberg News reported earlier this week.
 Sri Lankan officials began talks with the IMF on Monday and may present policy proposals by early next month.